My First Project in my New Off Grid Darkroom - Ancient St. Francois Mountains

 There are no shortcuts to mastering the platinum printmaking process.
 Chemists and other photographers discovered by mixing palladium with platinum or only just using palladium in place of platinum, that this provided a remedy for many of the routine obstacles and troubles experienced by photographers.
 I made the choice to master my craft and by combing my skill and knowledge with the finest materials, I create pure platinum prints that I am very proud to exhibit and share with others.

 The timeline for the project started in May and it will most likely run through the end of the summer and into the fall season.
-You can follow along on my social media websites and I also send out updates via my newsletters which you can subscribe to at any time.

 I tested three negative mediums and a few different developers for this project to help me determine which combination is the best fit.
 I decided to use Kodak Ektascan B/RA X-Ray film developed in Rodinal.